 On the site of the former Waldorf Hotel today — a bank which was later converted to an architectural firm’s office.
 As of this writing, it is vacant.

-All content copyright Sonic Tremor Media LLC
+Original copyright Sonic Tremor Media LLC